miraan/node-flow-api-boilerplate/README.md

 profile and creates a User object with this data or updates the User object if one already exists with the retrieved Facebook profile user ID.

-Once this login process completes, the server generates a random hex string, stores it in Redis with the User ID, and returns it as a token to the client to use on future requests.
+Once this login process completes, the server generates an authentication token, stores it in Redis with the User ID, and returns it as a token to the client to use on future requests.
+This token is generated using a secret key from the user ID so that we can easily manually expire tokens for specific users at will.

 Future client requests can be authenticated if the client passes this token in the `Authorization` header, e.g.